Using the Navier-Cauchy equation for motion estimation in dynamic imaging: Application in motion compensation

-Thus, our goal is now to evaluate our proposed motion estimation strategy, i.e. the (discrete) deformation fields $\Phi_t$ are computed by solving the Navier-Cauchy equation with available initial and boundary data.
 First, we discuss the initial data corresponding to the initial density distribution $\hat{\rho}$.
 As discussed in Remark \ref{remark:initial-density}, this initial parameter is strongly linked to the searched-for initial state function $f_0$ which is why we propose to use a simplified prior instead.
-The one used for our simulation is shown in Figure \ref{fig:prior}.
+The one used for our simulation is shown in the first image of Figure \ref{fig:numerical-solution-PDE}.
 This prior only distinguishes between spine and soft tissue, where the respective values are initialized with standard values $\hat{\rho} = 1.85\cdot 10^3$\,kg/m$^3$ for the spine and $\hat{\rho} = 1.05\cdot 10^3$\,kg/m$^3$ for the rest.
-This is indeed a reasonable prior in practice since the only component considered in the interior - the spine - typically does not move, so it can be extracted from a static reconstruction, cf. Figure \ref{fig:reconstructions-analytical}(b).
+This is indeed a reasonable prior in practice since the only component considered in the interior - the spine - typically does not move, so it can be extracted from a static reconstruction, cf. Figure \ref{fig:reconstructions-analytical}(B).
+This prior can optionally be improved by an iteration between the motion estimation with given $\hat{\rho}$ and image reconstructions, which then update $\hat{\rho}$ again.

-Finding realistic values for the Lam\'{e}-coefficients is a research topic by itself.
+Finding realistic values for the Lam\'{e}-coefficients of human tissue is a research topic by itself.
 It is hard to quantify them and they differ depending on the study \cite{Werner13}.
 We assume a uniform motion behavior of all (soft) tissues and restrict ourselves to one set of values for the whole thorax.
-The coefficients are averaged to $\lambda = 3.46$\,kPa and $\mu = 1.48$\,kPa.\\
+The coefficients are averaged to $\lambda = 3.46$\,kPa and $\mu = 1.48$\,kPa.
+This simplifying assumption is reasonable for a first approach and also yields promising results in combination with the reconstruction algorithm. \\

 Regarding the boundary data, we test several configurations.
 First, we use the exact analytical positions of the boundary.
-Then, solving the respective PDE as described in Section 4 and incorporating its solution as motion information in our dynamic reconstruction algorithm provides the reconstruction result shown in Figure \ref{fig:reconstructions-analytical}(d).
-The motion of the phantom is well compensated for and the small tumour is clearly visible.
+The result for solving the respective PDE as described in Section 4 is illustrated in Figure \ref{fig:numerical-solution-PDE}.
+Then, incorporating its solution as motion information in our dynamic reconstruction algorithm provides the reconstruction result shown in Figure \ref{fig:reconstructions-analytical}(D).
+Furthermore, in Figure \ref{fig:reconstructions-analytical}(E) a sample of noise uniformly distributed in $[-0.003, 0.003]$ was added to the Radon data in order to illustrate stability of the motion compensation algorithm.
+In both cases the motion of the phantom is well compensated for and the small tumour is clearly visible.
 This shows that determining deformation fields by solving the Navier-Cauchy equation constitutes a valuable motion estimation strategy.